WICG/import-maps/README.md

 - Providing fallback resolution, so that `import $ from "jquery"` can try to go to a CDN first, but fall back to a local version if the CDN server is down

-- Enabling polyfilling of, or other control over, built-in modules (including [layered APIs](https://github.com/drufball/layered-apis))
+- Enabling polyfilling of, or other control over, [built-in modules](https://github.com/tc39/proposal-javascript-standard-library/)

 - Sharing the notion of a "package" between JavaScript importing contexts and traditional URL contexts, such as `fetch()`, `<img src="">` or `<link href="">`